-The practicum (ENG 679) is a 3 credit course that provides students with hands on experience in the field.
+The practicum (ENG 679) is a three-credit course that provides students with hands-on experience in the field.
 In addition to field placements arranged by the program, students may propose their own practicum sites, with prior consultation and approval of the instructor.

 A variable or special topics course may be offered with a focus on an area of applied linguistics.
 It may be used as a substitute for an existing course in the concentration.
 Please consult with the program director to determine substitution options.

 Independent study gives students an opportunity to explore a topic of interest in applied linguistics that is not already covered in an existing course.
-Students can propose a topic for a 1-3 credit independent study under faculty supervision.
+Students can propose a topic for a one- to three-credit independent study under faculty supervision.
 Consult the program director for details about this process.